 Earlier this week the super-skinny Dell Venue 8 7840 was given its Android 5.1 update.
 It looks like the firmware developers left in a goodie for power users: the new "OEM Unlocking" option in the Developer Options menu, first noticed on the latest round of Nexus devices when Lollipop 5.1 was going out earlier this year.
 According to an Android Police tipster and multiple posts on the XDA-Developers forum, this allows end users to easily unlock the bootloader of the tablet, something that wasn't a simple process before.

 To unlock the bootloader, you just need to go through the familiar steps that are shared across most Nexus and "developer" devices: install Fastboot on a PC, make sure you've got the right drivers, connect the device, reboot into fastboot mode, and execute the command "fastboot OEM unlock."
-The only difference is the addition of the prerequisite manual switch in the Developer Options menu when Android is booted.

 One of the tools any good flashaholic should be familiar with is fastboot.
 Like ADB, the help screen for fastboot received some changes with the preview release of Android M. The reboot command now offers a friendlier syntax to reach the bootloader, and there is a new set of "flashing" commands designed to prevent write operations from occurring when they aren't desired.
 There's also a fix for the "missing system.img" error that some people experienced after trying to use the flash-all script to install factory images.